Culinary Cape Breton: A Tour of the Island’s Top Meals and Eateries, Plus a Recipe to Try at Home

 I also stockpile oatcakes — which go best with heavily steeped, sweet, milky tea — from the Aucoin Bakery in the Acadian fishing village of Chéticamp on the west coast where I stay for adventures in Cape Breton Highlands National Park.

-If you travel to Cape Breton in winter, like I did, or with a shellfish allergy, like I have, you will be grateful for every delicious thing you can find because so many restaurants are seasonal and so many menus revolve around seafood.
+If you travel to Cape Breton in the cooler months, like I did, or with a shellfish allergy, like I have, you will be grateful for every delicious thing you can find because so many restaurants are seasonal and so many menus revolve around seafood.
 Luckily, I can eat fish, and chowder is on many menus.
 The Dancing Goat Café and Bakery along the Cabot Trail in Margaree makes a popular corn and bacon chowder, and sometimes one with haddock, but my visit coincides with breakfast and involves another stellar breakfast biscuit, this time with sausages and eggs.

 Back in the port city of Sydney — population 30,000 — things are becoming a little more diverse thanks to an influx of international students.
 The Lebanese Flower is a local hot spot for shawarma, fatayer and falafels.
 Doktor Luke’s, “a respectable coffee house” shares space in the Prince Street Market with the vegan JJ’s Plant Based Eats.
 On the waterfront behind the World’s Largest Fiddle, you’ll find the Flavor on the Water restaurant and a two-storey replica lighthouse inside the Joan Harriss Cruise Pavilion.